PrabhatkrBharti/PEERRec/README.md

-# <div align="center"> PEERRec: Automatically Generating Peer Review Recommendations</div>
+# <div align="center"> PEERRec: An AI-based approach to Automatically Generate Recommendations and Predict Decisions in Peer Review</div>
-This repository contains dataset and code of the "PEERRec: Automatically Generating Peer Review Recommendations" Authors: Prabhat Kumar Bharti, Tirthankar Ghoshal, Mayank Agrawal, Asif Ekbal, Affiliation: Indian Institute of Technology, Patna, India
+This repository contains dataset and code of the "PEERRec: An AI-based approach to Automatically Generate Recommendations and Predict Decisions in Peer Review" Authors: Prabhat Kumar Bharti, Tirthankar Ghoshal, Mayank Agrawal, Asif Ekbal, Affiliation: Indian Institute of Technology, Patna, India

 # Preprocessing dataset.